mariagluck/Security-FullStack-back/README.md

 ## Basic login app with comments

-# Backend repo if the app.
+# Backend repo of the login app.

 It contains registration and login as well as comments.
 Validation, hashes and security token JWT, and authorization.